electricpipelines/barq/README.md

 ## Why Create Dabarqus

 If you're a developer, building a basic RAG solution is pretty straightforward.
 There are tons of tutorials and how-to's as well as Python code to reuse.
-But, if you're deploying your RAG solution within a company, or end-user PCs, you will also have to figure out some potentially tricky deployment and maintenance issues.
+But, if you're deploying your RAG solution within a company, or for end-user PCs, you will also have to figure out some potentially tricky deployment and maintenance issues.
 That means also deploying Python, a vector database, the right embedding AI model, and possible licensing challenges.
 Dabarqus was created to address these issues with a stand-alone, all-in-one solution with no dependencies.
 It's written in low-level C++ with built in vector search capabilities, flexibility to use the embedding AI model that's best for your use case, and a REST API for easy development integration.

 ## Table of Contents